ShaziahGafur/Virtual-Assistant-for-Dementia-Patients/README.md

 # Virtual-Assistant-for-Dementia

+## Demos of our Application
+Demonstration of our Video Call Functionality: https://drive.google.com/file/d/1BUVfxPlsUkjYGHuKzA6W-qGKIGHU5Qe2/preview

 ## How to run the iOS Application
 Clone the branch 'main'.
 Please refer to all of the documentation in the folder 'docs', which has documentation on creating a Google Cloud Project, the database, the Image Animation automation and the voice cloning automation.